When it

 - Consider different ways to cook food when the power goes out (like a camp stove).

-- Think about what you might need if you had to leave your home and stay somewhere else (e.g. medications, toiletries, health plans, self-monitoring equipment and spare batteries)
+- Think about what you might need if you had to leave your home and stay somewhere else (e.g. medications, spare batteries).

 6.